Bloodlands

 Winner of the Leipzig Award for European Understanding

-From the author of On Tyranny, the definitive history of Hitler's and Stalin's politics of mass killing, explaining why Ukraine has been at the center of Western history for the last century.
+The definitive history of Hitler and Stalin's politics of mass killing, explaining why Ukraine has been at the center of Western history for the last century, from the author of the international bestseller, On Tyranny.

-Assiduously researched, deeply humane, and utterly definitive, Bloodlands isa new kind of European history, presenting the mass murders committed by the Nazi and Stalinist regimes as two aspects of a single story.
-With an afterword addressing the relevance of these events to the contemporary decline of democracy, Bloodlands is required reading for anyone seeking to understand the central tragedy of modern history and its meaning today.
+Assiduously researched, deeply humane, and utterly definitive, Bloodlands is a new kind of European history, presenting the mass murders committed by the Nazi and Stalinist regimes as two aspects of a single story.
+Bloodlands is a required reading for anyone seeking to understand the central tragedy of modern history and its meaning today.